 All AXI INTC registers are accessed through the AXI interface.
-Each register is 32 bits although some bits can be unused and is accessed on a 4-byte boundary.
+Each register is 32 bits (although some bits can be unused) and is accessed on a 4-byte boundary.
 Because AXI addresses are byte addresses, AXI INTC register offsets are located at integral multiples of four.
-Table 5 illustrates the registers.
 The AXI INTC registers are read as little-endian data.
 The eight registers visible to the programmer are shown in Table 5 and described in this section.
 These points should be considered when reading and writing to registers:

-- Writes to a read-only register returns an OKAY response with no register changes. - Reads to a write-only register returns zero with an OKAY response. - All registers are defined for 32-bit access only; any partial-word accesses (byte, half word) have undefined results and return a bus error (SLVERR). - Unless stated otherwise, any register bits that are not mapped to inputs successfully returns zero when read and successfully returns with no register change when written. - All registers uses C_NUM_INTR_INPUTS to determine its width except the MER, which is always 2 bits wide and the IVR which is always 32 bits wide.
+- Writes to a read-only register returns an OK response with no register changes. - Reads to a write-only register returns zero with an OK response. - All registers are defined for 32-bit access only; any partial-word accesses (byte, half word) have undefined results and return a bus error (SLVERR). - Unless stated otherwise, any register bits that are not mapped to inputs successfully return zero when read and successfully return with no register change when written. - All registers uses C\NUM\INTR\INPUTS + C\NUM\SW\INTR to determine their width except the MER, which is always 2 bits wide and the IVR which is always 32 bits wide.